ADROMISCHUS

 CULTIVATION

-Easy and unexciting - cut back if your
+Easy and unexciting - cut back if your plants get leggy.

 COMMENTS

-Merges westwards into A. maculatus
+Merges westwards into A. maculatus and is probably not distinct.

-The flower spike can be quite dense and
+The flower spike can be quite dense and attractive in Section 4.

-A. sphenophyllus, at the Valley of Desolation,
+at the Valley of Desolation, NW.
+Graaff Reinet.

 A. sphenophyllus, NE.
+Riebeeck East.

-Flowers with small trichomes in
+Flowers with small trichomes in their mouth.